 UJA's non-profit partners provide Pre-K programs to young children in neighborhoods across New York City, Westchester and Long Island.
 All of UJA's non-profit partners, who offer Pre-K services, provide programs and resources in their community.
 These programs offer extended hours and year-round care for children, which parents and/or guardians often rely on to continue to work to provide for their families.
 Providers are extremely knowledgeable of the specific needs of the communities they serve, and offer instruction in languages other than English when needed.
 Our non-profit partners in New York City are able to provide this service partially due to funding that the state contributes to support the Universal Pre-K for All initiative.
-UJA appreciates the inclusion of the \$370 million in the FY20 Executive Budget that supports the Pre-K for All program in New York City.
+UJA appreciates the inclusion of the \$370 million in the FY21 Executive Budget that supports the Pre-K for All program in New York City.

-UJA is grateful for the \$15 million included in the Executive Budget dedicated to expand Universal Pre-K across New York State in districts where three and four year olds do not have access to these programs.
+UJA is grateful for the \$15 million included in the Executive Budget dedicated to expand state funded Pre-K across New York State in districts where three and four year olds do not have access to these programs.
 However, more funding is needed to achieve truly universal Pre-K across the state.
-As of early 2019, 80,000 four-year olds across the state still had no access to full-day Pre-K. UJA recommends an additional \$125 million be included in the budget which will be used to make Pre-K universal in every district in New York State.
+As of early 2020, 77,000 four-year olds across the state still had no access to full-day Pre-K. UJA recommends an additional \$125 million be included in the budget which will be used to expand access to Pre-K for 15,000 preschoolers.

 UJA also supports an inclusion of \$25 million in the budget to further assist districts attempting to expand to universal Pre-K by helping them to offer quality programs and overcome barriers to expansion.
 High regulatory standards established by the Department of Education for the state's Pre-K program have not been coupled with investments in infrastructure and quality improvement strategies needed to be addressed as expansion continues across the state.
-The \$25 million proposed would be used for three critical purposes: (1) Evidence-based strategies to attract, retain and support qualified teachers in all settings, including improved compensation, professional development, coaching and mentoring; (2) Funding implementation costs, such as equipping new classrooms with supplies and transportation costs and (3) investing in regional technical assistance centers to support districts outside of NYC to meet the highest quality standards while supporting partnerships between school districts and community based programs.
-This investment would provide the supports districts need to successfully implement the expansion of Pre-K.
+The \$25 million proposed would be used for three critical purposes: (1) Evidence-based strategies to attract, retain and support qualified teachers in all settings, including improved compensation, professional development, coaching and mentoring; (2) Funding implementation costs, such as equipping new classrooms with supplies and transportation costs and (3) investing in regional technical assistance centers to support districts outside of NYC to meet the highest quality standards while supporting partnerships between school districts need to successfully implement the expansion of Pre-K.